 In September of 1992, we found ourselves in a 3-way bidding war for a home.
 All three couples had put in a bid for the same house, for the same amount, and on the exact same day.
 We won the war.
 That 20% down payment made the difference.
 They gave us the house because our financing looked more secure.
 The other bidders had offered 10% and 5% down respectively.
 Never in my life did I think that magic 20% number would have proven to be so critical to us getting the home that we wanted.

 It was a 2 bedroom, 1 bath bungalow with a walk-up attic, built in 1930.
 Over 60 years earlier a local contractor had built it for his daughter and son-in-law.
 We were the second owners.
 The house had "good bones", beautiful woodwork, hardwood floors under the aging carpet, and lathe and plaster walls.
-The price: $38,000.
-It was just $1000 away from my "perfect purchase price"!
+The price was just $1000 more than my "perfect purchase price"!

 Next week we'll talk more about "living lean".
-Over the next thirteen years we welcomed three more sons into our family, while saving the equivalent of our mortgage payment every single month.
+Over the next thirteen years we welcomed three more sons into our family, while setting aside the equivalent of our mortgage payment every single month.
 Our brand new, great big, nearly impossible goal became to purchase our next home with cash!

 Looking for your first home is a LOT of fun!
 You get to go to open houses on Sunday afternoons, look at how others have utilized their space, explore different decorating techniques, and try to envision your family in each home.
 Unfortunately, when you are house hunting while living beneath the median US household income, your dreams come into conflict with your reality in very short order!
 It's vitally important to place distance in your mind between what you want and what you can afford when searching through the current MLS listings.
 In your price range, finding the right house may be a time-consuming process.
 So, be prepared to take your time!